Eugène Burnouf: Life

 He was born in Paris.
-His father, Professor Jean-Louis Burnouf (1775–1844), was a classical scholar of high reputation, and the author, among other works, of an excellent translation of Tacitus (6 vols., 1827–1833).
+His father, Professor Jean-Louis Burnouf (1775–1844), was a classical scholar of high reputate, and the author, among other works, of an excellent translation of Tacitus (6 vols., 1827–1833).
 Eugène Burnouf published in 1826 an Essai sur le Pali ..., written in collaboration with Christian Lassen; and in the following year Observations grammaticales sur quelques passages de l'essai sur le Pali.

 The next great work he undertook was the deciphering of the Avesta manuscripts brought to France by Anquetil-Duperron.
 By his research a knowledge of the Avestan language was first brought into the scientific world of Europe.
 He caused the Vendidad Sade, to be lithographed with the utmost care from the manuscript in the Bibliothèque Nationale, and published it in folio parts, 1829–1843.

 From 1833 to 1835 he published his Commentaire sur le Yaçna, l'un des livres liturgiques des Parses.